robflop/motiful/Wiki-Usage.md

 #### Aliases: None

 #### Explanation:
- - input: The text you to spell out in indicator emotes.
+ - input: The text you wish to spell out in indicator emotes.

 # listEmotes